sesh/django-tdd/workshop/0001_GettingStarted.md

 __pycache__
 ```

-It's time to initialise your git repository, and add our project files.
+Initialise your git repository, and add our project files.
+It's handy to commit regularly so that you can step back through your work.

 ```bash
 (time_api_venv)> git init